oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 human readability) may indicate that a serialization that uses more data than sufficient is appropriate for particular situations.

-## 2.5 Information Modeling Languages

-[[YTLee](#ytlee)] describes an IM language as follows:

-> "An information modeling language is a formal syntax that
-> allows users to capture data semantics and constraints."

-and defines their importance:

-> "Formal information modeling languages that describe
-> information requirements unambiguously is an enabling
-> technology that facilitates the development of a large scale,
-> networked, computer environment that behaves consistently and
-> correctly."

- _Report from IoT Semantic Interoperability Workshop 2016_ [[RFC 8477](#rfc8477)] describes a lack of consistency across Standards Developing Organizations (SDOs) in defining application layer data, attributing it to the lack of an encoding-independent standardization of the information represented by that data.
-The JADN information modeling language is intended to address that gap.
-Abstract Syntax Notation One [[ASN.1](#asn1)] is another example of an abstract schema language.

-JADN is a syntax-independent schema language, based on Unified Modeling Language (UML) datatypes.
-JADN is designed to work with common Internet data formats (JSON, XML, CBOR), providing a schema to support them.
-JADN is also graph-oriented to align with the web and database design practices, with options to identify primary and foreign keys, including web URLs..

-JADN's native format is structured JSON, and a broad variety of tools exist for creating and manipulating information in JSON format.

- - a JADN schema is structured data that can be generated and transformed programmatically
- - JADN schemas employ a simple, regular structure (every type definition has the same five fields)

-​ASN.1 is a formal notation used for describing data transmitted by telecommunications protocols, regardless of language implementation and physical representation of these data, whatever the application, whether complex or very simple.
-The notation provides a certain number of pre-defined basic types, and makes it possible to define constructed types.
-Subtyping constraints can be also applied on any ASN.1 type in order to restrict its set of values.
-Data described in ASN.1 is serialized and deserialized based on set of encoding rules, which are defined for a broad variety of formats including the Basic Encoding Rules (BER) and similar, which are closely associated with ASN.1, as well as less closely tied standards such as XML and JSON.

-Other languages have been used for information modeling, although that is not their primary purposes.
-Some examples are Unified Modeling Language [[UML](#uml)], and Integration DEFinition for information modeling [[IDEF1X](#idef1x)].

 ## 2.6 Information Modeling Tools